 Finally, our office will assist you to obtain a written insurance authorization and receive a comprehensive medical evaluation, which may include a pulmonary, cardiology and psychological clearance prior to surgery.

 After surgery, your lifestyle will need to include a healthy diet, regular exercise and adherence to a comprehensive follow-up schedule.
 Within six to eight weeks, most patients return to a normal diet.
 You will need to chew your food well, eat slowly and refrain from drinking with your meals.
 Although you should be able to eat most foods after surgery, some food intolerance may be experienced.
-Your hospital stay after gastric bypass surgery will range from two to three days or 24 hours for lap-band surgery, and you will need between one to six weeks off work following surgery depending on the amount of lifting and physical activity associated with your job and your surgeon's recommendation.
+Your hospital stay after gastric bypass surgery or sleeve gastrectomy will range from 1-2 days, and 3-5 days for a duodenal switch.
+You will need between one to six weeks off work following surgery depending on the amount of lifting and physical activity associated with your job and your surgeon's recommendation.